klausbrunner/sunce/README.md

 # sunce

 `sunce` is a command-line application for computing topocentric solar coordinates and solar events such as sunrise, sunset, transit, and twilight.
-It is designed for scripting and bulk processing: the tool supports time series, geographic sweeps, file input, and streaming, and produces machine-friendly output (CSV or JSON Lines) for use in data pipelines.
+It is designed for scripting and bulk processing: the tool supports time series, geographic sweeps, file input, and streaming, and produces machine-friendly output (CSV, JSON Lines, or Parquet) for use in data pipelines.
 Built on the [solar-positioning](https://crates.io/crates/solar-positioning) library of high-accuracy solar position algorithms.

 ## Status